not-registered Login to view full entry:

 Basic Information

-PxD operates a free agriculture information service delivered over mobile phones, in collaboration with a State Government Department of Agriculture in India using a two-way IVR platform with "outbound" push calls and "inbound" hotline service.
+PAD operates Ama Krushi, a free agriculture information service delivered over mobile phones, in collaboration with the State Government of Odisha Department of Agriculture using a two-way IVR platform with "outbound" push calls and "inbound" hotline service.

 • Status